 Your name could be here!!

 General meetings are held twice per year, usually in May and November.
-Meeting locations rotate around the state in order to obtain understanding of local floodplain issues.
-The May meeting is held in the Central or Northern region, and the November meeting is held in the Southern or Central region.
+Meeting locations rotate around the state between the Northern, Central and Southern regions in order to obtain understanding of local floodplain issues.
 The first day is reserved for informative programs and training, and includes a variety of guest speakers.
 Committee meetings and reports and sometimes a field trip of local interest are held on the second day.
 A newsletter is published twice per year, prior to scheduled general meetings.